Stability of convergence rates: Kernel interpolation on non-Lipschitz domains: Introduction

-The dependency of the power function on the kernel $k$ and the domain $\Omega$ was explicitly included in the subscript of the power function for later purposes.
+Note that the dependency of the power function on the kernel $k$ and the domain $\Omega$ was explicitly included in the subscript of the power function for later purposes.

-Typical results for bounding the maximal worst case interpolation error $\Vert P_{k, \Omega, X_n} \Vert_{L^\infty(\Omega)}$ in the number $n$ of interpolation points $X_n$ make use of the equivalence of the RKHS $\ns$ to e.g.\ Sobolev spaces $H^\tau(\Omega)$ as mentioned earlier.
+Typical results for bounding the maximal worst case interpolation error $\Vert P_{k, \Omega, X_n} \Vert_{L^\infty(\Omega)}$ in the number $n$ of interpolation points $X_n$ make use of the equivalence of the RKHS $\ns$ to Sobolev spaces $H^\tau(\Omega)$ as mentioned earlier.
 These equivalence results however require restrictive assumptions on the domain $\Omega$ such as Lipschitz boundaries or cone conditions.
-On the other hand, such conditions are not required for having a RKHS $\ns$.
+On the other hand, these conditions are not required for having an RKHS $\ns$.
 In this paper we close this gap by showing that the convergence rates for interpolation in RKHS are stable when going to a smaller domain --- in the sense that the convergence order (in the number of interpolation points) does not deteriorate.
-Like this we obtain convergence rates also for non-Lipschitz domains.
+In this way we obtain convergence rates also for non-Lipschitz domains.

 The paper is organized as follows.
 After recalling background information on kernel based interpolation in Section \ref{sec:background}, we review and extend an analysis of greedy algorithms in an abstract setting in Section \ref{sec:abstract_setting}.
-This analysis is applied to kernel based interpolation in Section \ref{sec:kernel_interpolation}, where our main result is derived in Theorem \ref{th:main_result} and discussed and applied afterwards.
+This analysis of greedy algorithms is leveraged as a tool and applied to general (non-greedy) kernel based interpolation in Section \ref{sec:kernel_interpolation}, where our main result is derived in Theorem \ref{th:main_result} and discussed and applied afterwards.
 Section \ref{sec:num_experiments} illustrates the theoretical findings with numerical experiments.
 The final Section \ref{sec:conclusion} summarizes and concludes the paper by giving an outlook to future research.